 “What’s your role in impacting public policy and making change?”

-Interested?
-Please fill out this form by August 21st so we may learn more about you and what you would bring to the group.
+We are interested in learning more about you and what you would bring to the group.
 Our goal is to form a cohort of 25 people representing a diversity of perspectives, backgrounds, and geographies.
-We will review responses and get back to you by August 25th.
 Those who will be participating in the cohort will be asked to pay the program fee at that time.
 The application period for the 2018/19 cohort is closed.
 Please check back in the summer of 2019 to apply for our next cohort.